SodenSys/safeLockr/README.md

 - Navigate to http://safelockrapi-env.eba-d2idsiid.eu-north-1.elasticbeanstalk.com/home in your browser of choice (preferably Firefox, because it's the best!).
 - At this URL, you will see two links.
 Open them both in new tabs in your browser.
-- Add the input you want to encrypt/decrypt, at the end, right after the '=' in the URLs.
+- Add the input you want to encrypt/decrypt, at the end, right after the '=' in the URLs and press 'Enter' to get your output!

 ---